Submitted in 2019 in part by Melva Sue (Burris) Burton

 On September 24, 1966, four members of the Burton family, Stephen Winfred Burton, Patricia Lynn Burton, Susan Jane Burton, and Mrs. Melva Sue Burton, were baptized in Ten Mile Creek by Elder M. H. Rossier, becoming members of the Malvern SDA Church.
 Mrs. Burton had become a Seventh-day Adventist a few years before this but she became lax in church attendance and discouragement followed.
 In 1960, she, with her husband, Winfred, and oldest daughter, Susan, joined a Mormon church.
 Mrs. Burton relates that this move was against her better judgment, but it was the first time her husband, Winfred, had shown any interest in a church so it seemed best for them at that time.
 Soon she realized that she couldn’t allow her children to be taught untruths, and each week when they would come home from church, she would explain the right way to them (Rossier, 1966).
-On December 29, 1990, Winfred was baptized into the Seventh-day Adventist church.
+Mrs. Burton finally decided it would be better to join the Seventh-day Adventist church in spite of her husband’s lack of interest in it.
+Twenty-four years later, on December 29, 1990, Winfred was also baptized into the Seventh-day Adventist church.

 (1943, May 12).
 Southwestern Union Record, p.
 3.